h5py/h5py/docs/source/intro/build.rst

 ----------------------------

 This package is designed to be installed from source.
-You will need Python and a C compiler, for setuptools to build the extensions.
+You will need Python and a C compiler.
+Setuptools and Cython are *not* required.

 Requires
 ^^^^^^^^